 A measure of this group, published by the Census Bureau's nonemployer statistics program, shows that Oregon had 876 establishments in the used merchandise industry in 2011, comprised mainly of individual proprietorships (829), a few partnerships, and a handful of corporations.
 These data also reveal that nonemployers had receipts of nearly $29 million in 2011, which include sales, commissions, and other income reported on annual business income tax returns.

 Although many nonemployers may not advertise, there are plenty of new companies throughout the state.
 Looking over the dozens of resale business opening announcements in Oregon over the past year reveals a couple of themes in their wares: used household goods, like sporting equipment and furniture; and antique collectibles, such as dishware and jewelry.

 Portland in particular has a reputation for stylizing thrift and emphasizing the recycled aspect of used goods.
 Many recently opened second-hand shops in the Portland metro area have been upscale clothing businesses.
 According to America's Research Group, this trend may be due to young shoppers.
 Consumer research companies like the Zandl Group say that today's teens and young adults value unique and original styles, which often leads them to favor vintage and retro clothing or décor.
 With one of the youngest populations in the state, it's no surprise that Portland has a large market for thrift stores.

-As a result, one might consider the Portland metro area the resale capital of the state, as the region was home to nearly half of covered resale establishments in 2011.
-However, as shown in Table 1, the Willamette Valley can boast the largest regional workforce: 45 percent of the resale industry was employed in that area last year.
+As a result, one might consider the Portland metro area the resale capital of the state, as the region was home to over two-fifths of the covered establishments in 2012.
+However, as shown in Table 1, the Willamette Valley has slightly more than Portland in terms of employment; other metro areas around the state also have a resale presence.

 |Oregon's Used Merchandise Industry|